wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 This page provides details about the behavioral changes from WSO2 Identity Server 5.10.0 to 5.11.0.

-!!! info "If you are migrating from an older version of Identity Server"
+!!! note "If you are migrating from an older version of Identity Server"
     To find the changes introduced in the previous versions, you can refer to the following documentation:

     - Changes introduced in IS 5.10.0 can be found at [What Has Changed in IS 5.10.0](https://is.docs.wso2.com/en/5.10.0/setup/migrating-what-has-changed/#what-has-changed).